laurxn87/game_repo/game/ReadMe.md

 Get a meeting with Shan or rosella to see if it is good enough

 Fixes
-- check the timer doesnt go over
-- finish the game over screen
-- Timer for driving game
 - Fix driving controls
 - Fix collision + health bar, inventory
+- make car slower when it has been damaged -  maxSpeed * ( (maxDamage - damageLevel) / maxDamage
 - Order bar - make look pretty
 - Extra lights + check the specification
 - Follow cam
-- Fix the destroy methods especially for the gameover screen
+- info buttons are hovver buttons
+- driving game over screen

 Models and maps
 Driving Game